Argentine stocks flat in cautious mood, peso weaker

 * MerVal stocks index .MERV ended up 0.01 percent at 1004.33 points after a zig-zag session marked by caution that followed a jump in global markets a day earlier.

-* Volume leader Pampa Energia (PAM.BA: Cotización), a major Argentine energy firm, nudged up 1 percent to 1.01 pesos a day after it reported a drop in 2008 profit.
+* Volume leader Pampa Energia (PAM.BA), a major Argentine energy firm, nudged up 1 percent to 1.01 pesos a day after it reported a drop in 2008 profit.

 * On the broad market volume was mild at $10 million.
 Of active issues 21 advanced, 25 declined and 13 were unchanged.